sorki/hint/README.md

 expressions, you can browse the contents of those modules, and you can ask for the type of the identifiers you're browsing.

-It is, essentially, a subset of the GHC API wrapped in a simpler API.

 ## Limitations

 Importing a module from the current package is not supported.
 It might look